script-fu/script-fu.github.io/_posts/2023-11-21-ProjectImp.md

 - The Warp tool always warps, if it can't 'Erase' or 'Smooth' it switches to 'Move'
 - The Levels Tool has larger control handles on the sliders
 - More of the tiny icons now respond to the user custom icon scale set in preferences
+- Layout change to the brush picker in Painting Tool Options, avoids icon distortion
+- Previews can be set to 256 or 512 in size